dale976/node_express_simple_blog/readme.md

+# Simple demo to show how to build a basic blog with Node, Express and MongoDB

 #To run this application you will need to do the following:
 - npm install
 - in cmd window, nav to the dir where mongo is installed